sudheerao/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/delegation_tokens.md

 S3A implements Delegation Tokens in its `org.apache.hadoop.fs.s3a.auth.delegation.S3ADelegationTokens` class, which then supports multiple "bindings" behind it, so supporting different variants of S3A Delegation Tokens.

+Because applications only collect Delegation Tokens in secure clusters, It does mean that to be able to submit delegation tokens in transient cloud-hosted Hadoop clusters, _these clusters must also have Kerberos enabled_.

 ### <a name="session-tokens"></a> S3A Session Delegation Tokens